harshdM99/harshdM99/README.md

 ### Hello There 👋

-I am an aspiring full stack developer 💻, a master's in computer science and engineering student, an Ex-data engineer, and a 2021 computer engineering graduate.
+I am an aspiring full stack developer 💻, a master's in computer science and engineering student, and an ex-data engineer with 2 years of work experience.
 - 🔭 I’m currently working on building the socialize project
 - 🌱 I’m currently learning about popular frontend and backend frameworks
-- 📫 How to reach me: Email me at harshdeepmishra82@gmail.com
+- 📫 Reach out to me at harshdeepmishra82@gmail.com
 <!--
 **harshdM99/harshdM99** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.